-Гурє Item # Goal Strat Object Associated Enterprise Objective Description Description Godi Strat Object Education, Training, and Human Provide students a highly personalized education based on a liberal arts and sciences core and G 1 Development enhanced by opportunities for experiential education S 1.1 Enhance the undergraduate academic core 1.1.1 Continue to develop select online undergraduate courses and programs and increase on- 0 line SCH by an average of 8% per year through FY2020.
-1.1.2 Enhance UG academic programs that are strongly linked to the history, traditions, culture 0 and environment of Charleston and the Lowcountry, such as new UG majors in African-American 0 studies and sustainability.
+Strategic Planning and P erformance Measurement Template Statewide Enterprise Strategic Objective Туре Item# Goal Strategy Measure Description Base 2017-18 Target Actual Time Applicable Data Source and Availability Calculation Method Meaningful Use of Measure Education, Training, and Human Development G 1 Provide students a highly personalized education based on a liberal arts and sciences core and enhanced by opportunities for experiential education S 1.1 Enhance the undergraduate academic core М 111 Continue to develop select online undergraduate courses and programs and increase on-line SCH by an average of 8% per year through FY2020.
+12,878 7,717 20,472.50 )July 1-June 30 CHE official data files sum of SCH in courses taught online A significant increase in online SC has been reported to senior administration and the Board of Trustees.
+Academic Affairs is aware of increasing student interest in online courses. М 1.1.2 Enhance UG academic programs that are strongly linked to the history, traditions, culture and environment of Charleston and the Lowcountry, such as new UG majors in African-American studies and sustainability.
 There will be an average of thirty programs or specialty events per year through FY2020 with this focus.
-1.1.3 Develop three new academic programs at the College of Charleston North Campus to offer 0 lifelong learning courses and programs to serve the needs of returning adult learners or non- degree students by FY2020.
-S 1.2 Develop and retain a highly qualified and diverse faculty and staff 0 1.2.1 For all ranks and titles, improve salaries of faculty to nationally competitive levels demonstrated as within 45% of our identified peer institutions average.
-1.2.2 Increase roster faculty lines to enhance diversity, facilitate innovative programs and 0 faculty research, expand opportunities for undergraduate and graduate student research with U faculty mentors, and enhance personalized education.
-This will include an average of two or more new hires per year through 2020 focused on this objective 1.2.3 Enhance resources for pedagogical innovation, faculty research, and creative activity 0 through the re-establishment of a faculty development center by 2020; incentivize writing and U grant proposals by maintaining an average of three hundred fifty writing, grant proposal , and other development workshops or retreats per year through 2020.
-S 1.3 Recruit, enroll and retain an academically distinguished, well-prepared and diverse student 3 1.3 body 1.3.1 Increase the amount of merit-based and need-based scholarship funding from 0 approximately \$15 million to \$20 million by FY2020, largely funded through private sources; some portion should be allocated in accordance with the Diversity Strategic Plan.
+43 38 50 July 1-June 30 compilation of counts by Provost's Office count of programs and specialty events Important in ensuring that we are regularly engaged with the Lowcountry beyond campus.
+We have strengthed our commitment to public history, strengthened our academic programs tied to the Lowcountry, and continued the Race and Social Justice Initiative. М 1.1.3 Develop three new academic programs at the College of Charleston North Campus to offer lifelong learning courses and programs to serve the needs of returning adult learners or non-degree students by FY2020.
+0 (No new programs were added but 1 new concentra tion was added to BPS program.)
+3 by FY20 No new programs were added, but 1 new concentration was added to the BPS program (Approver by CHE and pending SACSCOC approval) July 1-June 30 CHE official data files count of new programs offered at North Campus We have established a commitment of 3 new programs by FY20 and are monitoring our progress towards that goal.
+We have a new general studies program under development.
+S 1.2 Develop and retain a highly qualified and diverse faculty and staff М 121 For all ranks and titles, improve salaries of faculty to nationally competitive 12 of 21 12 of 21 9 of 21 Fall IPEDS reporting IPEDS Human Resources institutional salaries to IPEDS compilation of The Faculty Compensation Committeeis tracking this ranking for requests to the Board of Trustess for faculty raises. М 1.2.2 Increase roster faculty lines to enhance diversity, facilitate innovative programs and faculty research, expand opportunities for undergraduate and graduate student research with faculty mentors, and enhance personalized education.
+This will include an average of two or more new hires per year through 2020 574 571 555 Fall count CHE official data files Fall count of occupied faculty lines, including librarians, visitors, and leave without pay Roster faculty lines are being monitored in relationship to enrollments.